 Maintaining the roof properly is the best way to take advantage of its long lifespan.

 Tile can be fragile.
-While it’s resistant to things weather and wind, it isn’t resistant to direct pressure.
-Tile roofs can be damaged by tree branches falling on them or by people walking on them.
-You have to step on two tiles at a time when walking on them.
-Also, walking in the valleys is preferable.
-If someone must go on your roof to install something or to clean, carefully check the roof afterward to make sure that no tiles were damaged.
+While tile is resistant to weather and wind, it isn’t resistant to direct pressure.
+A tile roof can be damaged by tree branches falling on it or by people walking on it.
+You have to step on two tiles at a time when walking on them and walking in the valleys is preferable.
+If someone must go on your roof to install something or to clean, carefully check the roof afterward to make sure no tiles were damaged.

 Because tile roofs need to be installed properly and shouldn’t be walked on, it’s best for the overall health of your roof to hire a professional.
 Professional roofers can install your roof and then help to maintain it as well as repair any damage.

 How much does a tile roof cost?